cxengage/cxengage.github.io/cxengage-api-doc/Delete-Pattern.md

 ## Description

-Deletes the node from the given instance.
+Deletes the node from the given tenant.

 ### Parameters